Evolution of Neural Network Architectures for Data Processing

 Attention Instead of Sequence

-The paper by researchers at Google was titled «Attention Is All You Need».It was an intentionally provocative headline: the authors proposed abandoning sequential text processing and replacing it with a fundamentally different mechanism.
+A paper by Google researchers was titled «Attention Is All You Need».
+It was an intentionally provocative headline: the authors proposed abandoning the sequential processing of text and replacing it with a fundamentally different mechanism.

 Let's try to explain with an example.
-Take the phrase: «The bank announced a restructuring, although its director initially denied any problems».To understand what the word «its» refers to, the model needs to keep the word «bank» in its field of vision, even though it appears at the beginning, far from the pronoun.
-The attention mechanism allows the model, while processing the pronoun, to «look back» and determine exactly what it is replacing.
-This isn't because the model «understands» pronouns, but because during the computation process, every element gets the opportunity to interact with all others.
+Take the phrase: «The bank announced a restructuring, although its director initially denied the problems.» To understand what the word «its» refers to, you need to keep the word «bank» in sight, which stands at the beginning, far from the pronoun.
+The attention mechanism allows the model to «look» back when processing the pronoun and determine exactly what it stands in for.
+Not because the model «understands» pronouns, but because during the calculations, each element gets the opportunity to interact with all the others.

 Key Advantages of Transformers for Natural Language Processing

-Why This Worked So Well for Text
+Why It Worked So Well for Text

 Parallel processing solved several problems at once.